 sample transformation in spark).

 The individual record stored in CSV, JSON and Avro format can only get in a brute force scan of an entire data partition.
-In parquet, columnar nature of the format allows performing partition scans relatively fast.
+In parquet, the columnar nature of the format allows performing partition scans relatively fast.
 Thanks to column projection and column predicate push down, a scan input set is ultimately reduced.

 Basic statistics per format